pallets-eco/flask-sqlalchemy/docs/signals.rst

 .. data:: models_committed

-   This signal is sent when changed models where committed to the database.
-The sender is the application that emitted the changes and the models and an operation identifier are passed as list of tuples in the form ``(model, operation)`` to the receiver in the `changes` parameter.
+   This signal is sent when changed models are committed to the database.
+   The `sender` parameter is the application that emitted the changes, and the `changes` parameter is a list of tuples in the form ``(model, operation identifier)``.

    The model is the instance of the model that was sent to the database and the operation is ``'insert'`` when a model was inserted,